 Because Relogix produces high-quality, readable, commented code in a natural C style, this approach has the advantage that the translated code can be easily maintained and developed further, and it becomes processor-independent.

 On the other hand, because of the fundamental architectural differences between assembler and C, the conversion process is not fully automatic and some manual intervention may be required.
 This is because the translation process very substantially alters the code-flow of the program (replacing internal branches with structured control constructs, and external branches with function calls).
 In addition, you may want to supplement the data-type and variable-naming information which Relogix automatically determines, for example by specifying your own C header files.

-An alternative to Relogix is to use PortAsm, an assembler-to-assembler translator for use in situations where you are happy to continue maintaining the original assembler program but want it to run on a new architecture.
+If you have 680x0 or 80x86 assembler source code, an alternative to Relogix is to use PortAsm, an assembler-to-assembler translator for use in situations where you are happy to continue maintaining the original assembler program but want it to run on a new architecture.
 For example your code might be written in 680x0 assembler but you now want to run it on an Intel 80x86-based device.
 In this case an almost entirely automatic translation is possible, producing good-quality, optimized assembler code for the target processor.

 You can think of PortAsm as a bit like a compiler which takes the original assembler source code as the input and outputs assembler source code for the target architecture.
 When you need to add new features to your code you do so in the original assembler version and retranslate as part of the build process.
 Typically you never even need to look at the output that PortAsm produces.